 Authors: The following statements may be spoken by additional authors.
 These statements must be completed by different authors than those who gave the required statements, and no more than one statement should be spoken by each additional author.
 Please restrict the length of each statement to no more than 30 words.
 You may revise the given prompts as necessary to better fit your protocol, but please remember that the total introduction length cannot exceed 150 words.

-Author Name: The implications of this technique extend toward
+Hannah Gruchow: The implications of this technique extend toward automatic inspection of plantations because a mobile detector can allow to define specific feeding and nutrition of single plants.

-Author Name: Though this method can provide insight into ____________, it can also be applied to other systems (model organisms, studies of disease, organ systems), such as ____________.

-Author Name: Generally, individuals new to this method will struggle because ______________.

-Author Name: I/We first had the idea for this method when I/we ___________.

-Author Name: Visual demonstration of this method is critical as the ______________ steps

-are difficult to learn, because _______________.

 Authors: Please review the above statements to ensure that they comply with length restrictions.